-I’m excited to look into the expansive world of film education in India with an discerning, chic, and awareness lens, although incorporating all the style elements you’ve requested.
+I’m excited to look into the expansive world of film education in India with an discerning, chic, and awareness lens, while incorporating all the style elements you’ve requested.
 Let’s set out on this captivating path!

 The Cinematic Emblematic Creation: Film Institutes in India Past SRFTI